Updated 1 July 2012 ***Be sure you ask at Immigrations about your visa as rules and fees seem to change often. ***

 - Visa requirements in English

-Tips
+Immigration Tips

 - Don’t go to the Banco de la Nacion in Immigrations.
 There's usually a long line.
 Instead go to another one near your house.
 Also, don’t go to the Banco de la Nacion on days near the 15th or the 30th, these are pay days and the lines are super long.

 - Make copies.
 Make sure you have photocopies of all your documents, front and back.
 They will stamp your copies and keep the orginals.
-You'll have to show either a passport or CE to get in.
+You'll have to show a passport or CE to get in.

 - Go early.
 Go to Immigrations early in the morning when it first opens (8am) and there are less people in line.